tldr-pages/tldr/pages/common/cargo-generate-lockfile.md

 # cargo generate-lockfile

 > Generates the `Cargo.lock` file for the current package.
-> If the lockfile already exsits it will be rebuilt with latest version of every package.
+> If the lockfile already exists it will be rebuilt with latest version of every package.
 > More information: <https://doc.rust-lang.org/stable/cargo/commands/cargo-generate-lockfile.html>.

 - Generate `Cargo.lock` file with the latest version of every package: